 The Spider-Foes in Marvel Crisis Protocol

 Green Goblin is the leader of the Spider-Foes.
-His leadership ability allows his allies to spend a Power to reroll one of their enemy’s defense dice.
+His leadership ability allows his allies to reroll one of their enemy’s defense dice.
 This is a decent power but you have no control over the outcome.
 Maybe the reroll will be worse, maybe it will be better.
 Clearly you’ll use it on a successful block and hope to turn it into blank or a fail.
 The timing of the attack sequence is key here – modifying opposing dice happens after Criticals are resolved, so you can force a reroll of a Crit trying to remove that success but the extra die from the Crit will have already been rolled.
-You can only use this once per each character’s activation so it may not have much of impact, and as noted above you don’t even have a guarantee that it’s going to help you out in the end.
-This leadership is better than nothing, but just barely.
-Grade: C
+You can only use this once per each character’s activation so it may not have much of an impact, and as noted above you don’t even have a guarantee that it’s going to help you out in the end.
+This leadership is better than nothing, but at least it doesn’t cost Power now.
+Grade: B-

 There aren’t many Team tactics cards for the Spider-Foes just yet, but we will update this article in a few weeks when the cards packed with Mysterio/Carnage and Lizard/Kraven are known.